adobe/react-spectrum-charts/README.md

 ## Usage

-The `react-spectrum-charts` is designed in a way that makes composing charts similar to composing any other app content in JSX.
+`react-spectrum-charts` is designed in a way that makes composing charts similar to composing any other app content in JSX.

 Each chart is wrapped in the `<Prism/>` component.
 The child components and their props control the contents of the chart.